 Getting into Kuwait was an ordeal.
 I had to wait a full hour to get the visa.
 If you apply for the e-Visa, the process would be faster.

-I had booked two private tours in Kuwait through a tour organizer Kuwait Tourism Services.
+I had booked two private tours in Kuwait through a tour organizer Kuwait Tourism Services, now defunct.
 This worked out well, I enjoyed the two tours.
 I saw basically all of Kuwait.

 Kuwait (like Bahrain and Qatar) is fairly expensive.
 Traffic is very heavy around the city.
 Like Bahrain and Qatar, the city is full of exotic looking skyscrapers.
 All of that has been built in the last 15 years or so.
 The city is safe to visit, it is like any metropolitan city.
 The main difference to other countries is the fact that Kuwait is a dry country, no alcohol allowed at all.